 As full-time students, Keane Fellows receive the knowledge, training, and necessary experience to become future city/county managers in local government.

 Paid Management Internship Position

 In both their first year and second year, Keane Fellows enjoy the prestige associated with working as a paid management intern for the Town of Marana, Sahuarita, or Oro Valley (earning 6 credit hours for internship, to apply towards MPA degree completion).

-Must serve as an active and engaged UA ICMA Board member either as a de-facto position or apply and be selected for one of the five other open positions (President, Treasurer, Communications Chair, Undergrad Recruitment Chair, or Grad/Alumni Recruitment Chair).
+Must serve as an active and engaged UA ICMA Board member either as a de-facto position, or apply and be selected for one of the five other open positions (President, Treasurer, Communications Chair, Undergrad Recruitment Chair, or Grad/Alumni Recruitment Chair).

-The Keane Fellow also earns an ACMA Membership, which includes ACMA Summer Conference Attendance.
+Arizona City/County Management Association Membership, which includes ACMA Summer Conference Attendance.

-The application deadline for Fall 2020 is April 1, 2020.
+The Keane Fellowship application for Fall 2020 is now closed.

 "The Keane Fellowship and the School of Government and Public Policy not only provided the financial support to pursue my Masters in Public Administration, but also gave me the opportunity to gain valuable local government work experience through the internships with the Towns of Oro Valley and Marana, Arizona.
 I was able to develop professional relationships within Arizona and across the country through my participation in International City Management Association (ICMA), Arizona City Management Association (ACMA), Arizona Town Hall, and our University of Arizona ICMA student chapter.